ananye20/eic_report/README.md

 Download the file to explore and analyze more.
 There's always an info button or help button on the top right of the visual in case if you don't understand anything or if it's your first time.

+## Contributions
+Anyone is invited to contribute ideas, feedback, or suggestions to further improve the analysis.